gwdina/Music-Note-Detection/README.md

 # Music-Note-Detection
-Islolates notes/symbol on a music sheet for machine learning
+Isolates notes/symbol on a music sheet for machine learning